credentials/credentials.github.io/proposals/irma-without-apdus.md

         "request": "..."
     }
     ~~~
     Here `data` can be any string of the service provider's choosing, while `request` is a disclosure proof request (without a nonce or context). `validity` specifies how long the returned JSON web token should be valid (in seconds).
 Only `request` is required, the other two are optional (the default value of `validity` is 60 seconds).
-In response, the server returns a verification ID.
+In response, the server returns a JSON object of the form

+    ~~~ json
+    {
+        "u": "...",
+        "v": "2.0"
+    }
+    ~~~
+    where `u` is the session token (`v` is a fixed value numbering the API version).
+It is the responsibility of the service provider to prepend the url to the api server to the session token `u`, so that the token knows where to find the api server, and then to forward this to the token.

 *   `GET /api/v2/verification/verificationID`: if `verificationID` is a
     valid session token (i.e., it has been assigned to a disclosure proof request at some point in the past), the server generates a nonce, puts this in the disclosure proof request associated to this session token, and returns this to the token.